 Despite the non-sense in the penultimate sentence regarding McLuhan’s supposed “sense” of rhetoric (see the detailed consideration below), Elder’s last sentence is on the verge of coming to a fitting understanding of McLuhan’s review.
 The reading of it that follows here shows how he might have, not ended with that observation, but started from it.

 McLuhan begins the review by noting:

-The rest of the review is at work to show how this “quarrel” within Frye himself (and as reflected within Anatomy of Criticism itself) might be investigated and potentially resolved.
-First, the Janus-face of the backward looking Frye is specified:
+The rest of the review is at work to show how this “quarrel” within Frye himself, the literary Frye vs Professor Frye12 — a quarrel reflected in Anatomy of Criticism — might be investigated and potentially resolved.
+First, the Janus-face of the backward looking literary Frye is specified:

-In fundamental contrast, the other Janus-face of Frye can see, or almost see, not only how this “norm” is changing, but that this trans-formation is of enormous consequence:
+In fundamental contrast, the other Janus-face of Frye, Professor Frye, can see, or almost see, not only how this “norm” is changing, but that this trans-formation is of enormous consequence: